This post may contain affiliate links, view our disclosure policy.

 It is, in my opinion, one of the best national park hikes for kids!

-The loop travels along a raised boardwalk (that is handicap accessible and good for all skill levels) and passes through a forest of huge western red cedar and hemlock trees.
+The loop travels along a raised boardwalk that is handicap accessible and good for all skill levels.
+It passes through a forest of huge western red cedar and hemlock trees.

-Just past this point, you can either continue on to finish Trail of the Cedars or take the Avalanche Lake Trail junction to complete the hike to Avalanche Lake.
+Just past this point, you can either continue to finish the Trail of the Cedars or take the Avalanche Lake Trail junction to complete the hike to Avalanche Lake.

 Avalanche Lake Trail

-• Moderately difficult, steep hike with views that make it totally worth it!
+- Moderate, steep hike with views that make it worth it!

 As mentioned, the hike to Avalanche Lake begins from the Trail of the Cedars Trailhead.